F. C. Gundlach: Entrepreneur, gallery owner, curator

 Gundlach founded CC (Creative Color GmbH) in 1967 and soon afterwards the photographic service company PPS.
 (Professional Photo Service) with black and white and colour laboratories, equipment shop, rental studios and a specialist bookshop.
 In 1975 he expanded the company to include the PPS.
 Galerie F.C.
 Gundlach, one of the first pure photo galleries in Germany.

 In the PPS.
 Gallery, Gundlach presented more than 100 exhibitions from 1975 to 1992.
 The artists included Irving Penn and Richard Avedon, Joel-Peter Witkin and Robert Mapplethorpe, Martin Kippenberger and Albert Oehlen, Nan Goldin and Wolfgang Tillmans.
 Since the early 1980s, his attention focused on his collection of photographic works and the conception of photographic exhibitions.
 Many of these exhibitions consisted completely or in parts of his collection, e.g. Das Medium Fotografie ist berechtigt, Denkanstöße zu geben at the Hamburger Kunstverein 1989, Berlin en Vogue at the Berlinische Galerie 1993, Modebilder, Bildermode / Zeitgeist becomes Form for the Institut für Auslandsbeziehungen (Ifa) 1995, Emotions & Relations at the Kunsthalle Hamburg 1998, Wohin kein Auge reicht at the Deichtorhallen Hamburg 1999 and Mode – Körper – Mode at the Museum für Kunst und Gewerbe Hamburg 2000.

 After many years as a lecturer, Gundlach was appointed professor at the Hochschule der Künste Berlin in 1988.
 As a lobbyist for photography he initiated the Triennial of Photography in Hamburg in 1999.

 F. C. Gundlach Foundation and House of Photography

-In order to create a safe haven for his life's work and his extensive photo collection and to enable the active work with his entire photographic legacy, he created the F. C. Gundlach Foundation in 2000.
+To create a safe haven for his life's work and his extensive photo collection and to enable the active work with his entire photographic legacy, he created the F. C. Gundlach Foundation in 2000.
 Its purpose is the promotion of art, science and research in the field of photography, in particular the promotion of photography as a cultural asset.

 Since September 2003 F. C. Gundlach was founding director of the House of Photography – Deichtorhallen Hamburg, where he installed his collection The Image of Man in Photography as a permanent loan.